Version: 0.1 (2021 February)

 The specified calendar date/time (cd) may specify the date only or both a date and time.

-The date must be specified in year, month, day order as in YYYY-MM-DD
+The date must be specified in year, month, day order as in YYYY-MM-DD.

 The month may be specified using the 3-character (case-insensitive) month abbreviations